Himanshu121865/orbital/README.md

 can u explain if i had written it by hand how it endup 50+ hours if u want me to show u my hackatime wait why do i just show you

+and as for the readme this was written by ai and it was around 160 lines. i have read it and keep the part which i like so i wont call it fully ai written

 ![proof](public/proof/Screenshot-from-2026-09-03-21-37-25.png)

 # Orbital